kedro-org/kedro-academy/kedro-agentic-workflows/README.md

 ## 🧪 Evaluation

 The project includes an **intent detection evaluation pipeline** that runs the intent classification agent against a labeled dataset and scores results using two evaluators.
-It integrates with [Langfuse Experiments](https://langfuse.com/) so results, traces, and scores are visible in the Langfuse UI.
+It integrates with [Langfuse](https://langfuse.com/) so results, traces, and scores are visible in the Langfuse UI.

 ### How it works